ClubObsidian/StaffDocuments/SERVERRULES.md

 * "Fuck me harder" - MalwareBytes 2k16 -> 15m mute as its being quoted by someone but still is not allowed
 * Omg Does anyone else here watch tentacle porn???!?!?!?! -> 1hr Mute
-* Everyone go to www.memehub.com for free adult videos and sexxxxxxx -> 1 day -> permanent depending on how they phrase it.
-* If the player is attempting to link an adult website the punishment goes straight to a permanent mute or ban if the player is able to submit links into chat.
+* If the player is attempting to link an adult website the punishment is a permanent ban.

 ####12.
 Do not say anything that can relate to a DDOS threat or harming players